Cosby defense expert reveals he Googled side effects of Benadryl for report

 Milman, a friendly, veteran toxicologist, spent time as a pioneering pharmacist on an American Indian reservation, and nearly two decades at the U.S. Environmental Protection Agency.

-Unlike Rohrig, however, he is not a forensic toxicologist, having let his medical license lapse after retiring.
+Unlike Rohrig, however, he is not a forensic toxicologist.
+He is a toxicologist, but let his medical license lapse after retiring.

 Asked whether he holds any active licenses, he replied with a straight face that "I hold a driver's license."